MaximeKjaer/kjaer.io/_notes/formal-verification.md

 Looking at open intervals on reals, $(0, 1)$ has no maximal or greatest elements.
 Its lub is 1.

 ### Lattice
-> definition "Lattice"
+{% block definition "Lattice" %}
-> A lattice is a partial order in which every two-element set has a lub and a glb.
+A lattice is a partial order in which every two-element set has a lub and a glb.
+{% endblock %}

 We generally define a lattice as $(A, \sqsubseteq)$ where: